 - Lactation Spaces are available for nursing mothers on campus as part of the Michigan Tech Worklife Connections program.

 - The Little Huskies Child Development Center provides high-quality childcare.
-The Graduate School provides partial childcare tuition scholarships for students who have children attending.

 - Michigan Tech Preschool is a non-profit, cooperative preschool located on campus that serves children ages 3-5.
 Children must be 3 years old by December 1st to qualify for the program.